DIPS-Plus: The Enhanced Database of Interacting Protein Structures for Interface Prediction: Appendix

 \subsubsection{Motivation}

 {

 \textbf{For what purpose was the dataset created?} Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description. }

 DIPS-Plus was created for training and validating deep learning models aimed at predicting protein interfaces and inter-protein interactions.
-Without DIPS-Plus, deep learning algorithms that encode protein structures at the level of a residue would be limited either to the scarce protein complexes available in the Docking Benchmark 5 (DB5) dataset \cite{vreven2015updates} or to the original, feature-limited Database of Interacting Protein Structures (DIPS) dataset \cite{NEURIPS2019_6c7de1f2, townshend2020atom3d} for training.
+Without DIPS-Plus, deep learning algorithms that encode protein structures at the level of a residue would be limited either to the scarce protein complexes available in the Docking Benchmark 5 (DB5) dataset \cite{vreven2015updates}, to the original, feature-limited Database of Interacting Protein Structures (DIPS) dataset \cite{NEURIPS2019_6c7de1f2, townshend2020atom3d}, or to the smaller PDBBind or MaSIF dataset for training \cite{liu2015pdb, gainza2020deciphering}.

 {

 \textbf{Who created this dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?} }

 DIPS-Plus was created by Professor Jianlin Cheng's Bioinformatics \& Machine Learning (BML) lab at the University of Missouri.
 The original DIPS was created by Professor Ron Dror's Computational Biology lab at Stanford University and was enhanced to create DIPS-Plus with the original authors' permission.